gargum/ESP-BLE-HID/README.md

-# ESP-BLE-HID
+# SQUIDHID

 This NimBLE-based library allows you to make the ESP32 act as a Bluetooth Keyboard, Mouse, Gamepad, or other [HID device](https://en.wikipedia.org/wiki/Human_interface_device).

-ESP-BLE-HID is intended to serve as an ESP32-based alternative to tools like QMK and ZMK with added support for advanced features.
+SQUIDHID is intended to serve as an ESP32-based alternative to tools like QMK and ZMK with added support for advanced features.

 All development/testing is performed on boards *without* USB host mode, like the ESP32-C3 Super Mini.